We grant police officers enormous power. Obviously, we give them the power to arrest people and take them to jail.

 Litigants who successfully sue police and cities under U.S. Code 1983 and tort laws can potentially recover millions of dollars in damages.

 California law has a couple of closely related statutes: (a) perjury, and (b) making a false report of a criminal matter.

 Found in Penal Code 118, California perjury laws make it a crime deliberately to give false testimony under oath.
 Like with Penal Code 118.1, perjury only exists when the person makes a knowingly false statement concerning a material fact.

-If an officer files a false report, and signs the report under oath, he / she can be prosecuted directly for perjury.
-The penalties for perjury are more severe than with penal Code 118.1.
-Perjury is not a wobbler but a straight felony, and it carries a 4-year maximum prison sentence rather than 3 years.
+If an officer files a false report, and signs the report under oath, he/she can be prosecuted directly for perjury.
+Perjury is always a felony.
+It carries a sentence of two, three, or four years in county jail.6

 If the false report is not signed or attested to under oath, then prosecutors would turn to Penal Code 118.1.
 It applies to all police reports, not just those submitted under oath.

 Found in Penal Code 148.5, false report of a crime makes it illegal for anyone to make a knowingly false report of a criminal matter to a police officer, prosecutor or grand jury.7 Penal Code 148.5 violations are misdemeanors, punishable by only up to 6 months in jail.